NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 First let's make a new branch to work on.
 This will keep our 'main' version in sync with the authoritative version of the repository.
 We can name our branch descriptively after the country we will be adding.
-Mine will be `addFrance` since I'll be working with France.
+Mine will be `editMyCountry` since I'll be working with France.
-Please pick a different country and shout it out (or add it to the collaborative document) so no one else chooses the same one.
+UPDATE EMPHASISE: Please pick a different country and shout it out (or add it to the collaborative document) so no one else chooses the same one.

 Once at the `countries` repo, click **Branch** which can be found above the list of files, on the left